joric/mitosis/mitosis-bluetooth/README.md

 on the second virtual COM port so you don't need another USB.
 See https://github.com/joric/mitosis/tree/devel#bluepill

-I couldn't really make app_trace_log work in the last version (had to write a drop-in replacement) but you can try adding the following to the preprocessor directives (it works just fine with a smaller Nordic SDK examples):
+I couldn't really make app_trace_log work in the GCC version probably because we only have 8K RAM (had to write a drop-in replacement) but in IAR you can just use the following preprocessor directives (it appears to be unstable as well):

 ```
+DEBUG
 NRF_LOG_USES_UART=1
 NRF_LOG_ENABLED=1
 ENABLE_DEBUG_LOG_SUPPORT=1